varnish/Varnish-Book/varnish_book.rst

 Below are the installation instructions for getting the tuner from our repositories.
 Replace the ``<username>`` and ``<password>`` with the ones of your Varnish Plus subscription.
-If you don't know them, please send an email to our support email to recover them.
+If you do not know them, please send an email to our support email to recover them.

 **Ubuntu Trusty 14.04**